All writing

 These projects created the 'open source means complicated' reputation that stuck.

 The second generation is built differently.
-OpenVPM is AGPLv3-licensed, built on a modern stack, and ships with a documented read-write REST API that covers 150+ endpoints.
+OpenVPM is AGPLv3-licensed, built on a modern stack, and ships with a versioned REST API for selected client, patient, appointment, SOAP-note, and agent workflows.
 The interface is browser-based.
-There is a live demo at demo.openvpm.com you can access without creating an account.
-The schema is public.
-It is one of the few open-source veterinary PIMS built with an AI agent layer included.
+There is a demo at demo.openvpm.com with instant email access and no sales call.
+The schema is public, and an optional AI agent is available when a model key is configured and the clinic opts in.

 When a 2021 article claims open-source vet software requires significant technical expertise and $3,000 to $15,000 in annual IT costs, it is describing first-generation self-hosted deployments with a dedicated contractor.
 That description does not reflect what second-generation managed hosting looks like in 2025.